 - See a doctor if any worrying or unusual symptoms develop.

 Immunisation is now offered to all children in the UK as part of the measles, mumps and rubella (MMR) vaccine.
 Two doses of the vaccine are needed to provide satisfactory protection against rubella (German measles).
+These are normally given before the age of 5 years.

 Older children and teenagers are sometimes offered the vaccine when there is an outbreak if they missed the injection when they were younger.
+However, those who have had the full course of two doses when young do not need a rubella booster.

 Immunisation gives very good protection and so rubella is now uncommon in the UK.
 The number of babies born with congenital rubella syndrome has greatly reduced since routine immunisation was introduced.